bhk/scam/reference.md

 Each invocation of the macro will be replaced by a `begin` block containing the macro body.
 Within the macro body, the macro argument names are bound to the argument expressions.
-Compound macros behave much like functions, but (1) they do not bind global variables to a function value, as function definitions do, and (2) when invoked, their argument expressions may be evaluated zero or more times.
-When the value of a compound macro is requested, an equivalent function definition results.
+Compound macros behave much like functions, but macros cannot recurse, and when a macro is invoked, an expression passed as an argument argument may be evaluated zero or more times, depending on how many times the parameter ends up being evaluated within the macro body.
+For example:

+    > (define `(m a) (concat a a a) "done")
+    > (m (print 1))
+    1
+    1
+    1
+    "done"

+Defining a macro does not create a global function variable, but when the macro name itself is evaluated, its value is an anonymous function.
 Here is an example in the REPL:

     > (define `(m a)
     +     (subst 2 9 a))
     > (m 123)
     193
-    > m
+    > (let ((f m))
-    "$(subst 2,9,$1)"
+    +   (f 123))
+    193

+The anonymous function behaves the same as the macro when invoked, only except for the fact that functions evaluate their arguments exactly once (while macros may evaluate them zero or more times).

 SCAM macros are hygienic -- they adhere to lexical scoping rules, just like SCAM functions.
 Symbols named in the body of a macro are matched with the